lh3/fermikit/README.md

 FermiKit is a *de novo* assembly based variant calling pipeline for deep Illumina resequencing data.
-It assembles reads into unitigs, maps them to the reference genome and then calls variants from the alignment to an accuracy comparable to conventional mapping based pipelines (see evaluation in the `tex' directory).
+It assembles reads into unitigs, maps them to the reference genome and then calls variants from the alignment to an accuracy comparable to conventional mapping based pipelines (see evaluation in the `tex` directory).
 The assembly does not only encode SNPs and short INDELs, but also retains long deletions, novel sequence insertions, translocations and copy numbers.
 It is a reduced representation of raw data of much smaller size,